aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

-# apu2_openwrt
+# OpenWRT ImageBuilder for NanoPi-R4S and the apu2 platform
-This is my customised OpenWrt image for apu2 boards.
-It extends the generic x86_64 OpenWrt builds by:
+This is my customised OpenWrt image for the NanoPi-R4S and the apu2 platform.
+It adds the following packages:

-* Kernel modules for specific APU2 features
+* (apu2 only) Kernel modules for specific APU2 features
-* Additional APU2-specific packages: amd64-microcode, flashrom, irqbalance, fstrim
+* (apu2 only)  Additional APU2-specific packages: amd64-microcode, flashrom, irqbalance, fstrim
 * Two ports are active by default: eth0 set to DHCP and using [ControlD's](https://controld.com) DNS resolvers; eth1 as a trunk port carrying two VLANs.
 * Adding LuCI with HTTPS SSL support; along with the LuCI Material theme in addition to the default bootstrap
 * Replacing dnsmasq with dnsmasq-full